 What is mumps? |

 Mumps is an infection that is caused by the mumps virus.
-It is most common in young children, but adolescents and adults can also get mumps. |
+It is most common in young children, but teenagers and adults can also get mumps. |

 What are the symptoms of mumps? |

-Mumps is characterized by fever, and swelling and tenderness of one or more salivary glands, usually the parotid gland.
-The parotid gland is situated under the ears. |
+Symptoms of mumps may include fever as well as painful swelling of one or both of the salivary glands, usually the parotid gland.
+The parotid gland is under the ears. |

 How do you get mumps? |

-Mumps is spread when a person comes in contact with an infected person.
-It is spread through droplets from the nose, mouth or throat through coughing, sneezing, sharing drinks and kissing, or from touching surfaces that are contaminated with the droplets from an infected person. |
+Mumps can be spread when a person comes in contact with someone who has mumps.
+It is spread through droplets from the nose, mouth or throat through coughing, sneezing, sharing drinks and kissing. |

 When is mumps contagious? |

-Mumps can be contagious from 7 days before, to 5 days after, the onset of symptoms.
-Children diagnosed with mumps should be excluded from attending school or childcare facilities until 5 days after the onset of symptoms. |
+People can spread mumps from 7 days before, to 5 days after, the start of parotid gland swelling (parotitis).
+Anyone tested for mumps or confirmed to have mumps should not attend work, school, or childcare for 5 days after the start of parotitis. |

 Is mumps dangerous? |

 Complications of a mumps infection are rare, but can be dangerous.
-Mumps can cause meningitis, an infection of the fluid and lining covering the brain and spinal cord.
-Meningitis may occur in 1-10% of mumps cases.
-Also, swelling of one or both testicles occurs in up to 20% to 30% of teenage boys or adult men, which can cause sterility in rare cases.
-Other rare complications include swelling of the ovaries in women, swelling of the pancreas and hearing loss.
-Mumps infection during the first trimester of pregnancy can result in an increased risk of spontaneous abortions. |
+Mumps can cause meningitis, an infection of the fluid and lining covering the brain and spinal cord, swelling of one or both testicles, swelling of the ovaries, and swelling of the pancreas. |

 Is there treatment for mumps? |

-There is no specific treatment for mumps.
-However, individuals may require treatment or hospitalization if they develop serious complications from this infection. |
+There is no specific treatment for mumps. |

 How can I protect myself against mumps? |